 Easy Payment Plan

-Deposit of 40% on booking.
-Balance to be paid in 2 instalments due on the 10th of the month commencing the month after the course starts.
+Deposit of 30% on booking.
+Balance to be paid in 2 instalments due on the 1st of the month commencing the month after the course starts.
+Protection for Learner insurance is included in the Easy Payment Plan.